Lemon Sablé Cookies

 Pulse flour, sugar, lemon powder and salt together in food processor until just combined, about 30 seconds.

-Shape dough into about 1-inch disc; wrap tightly, and refrigerate until firm, at least 30 minutes or up to 2 days.
+Shape dough into about 1-inch disc on a lightly floured surface; wrap tightly, and refrigerate until firm, at least 30 minutes or up to 2 days.

 Meanwhile, preheat oven to 350°F. Line 2 large, rimmed baking sheets with parchment paper.